 Virginia is one of the states where contributory negligence costs money.
 Claimants who share fault for their accident will not receive compensation.

-How our Car Accident Attorneys will Fight a Car Insurance Claim Denial
+How our Car Accident Attorney will Fight a Car Insurance Claim Denial

 Insurance claim denials can be complex and frustrating.
-Our car accident lawyers will take the following steps to fight an insurance claim denial:
+Our car accident lawyer will take the following steps to fight an insurance claim denial:

 Identify the cause of the denial.